 If you support what I am doing here for Happiness Notebook — interviewing people like Jaclynn and sharing their tips on success and happiness — share this post on Facebook using the social media button below.

 How can you apply these lessons in your life?

 There is a formula that you can use to apply the above lessons and tips.
-In my FREE ebook Personal Success Playbook, I talk about how I used a classic success formula and four strategies to turn my life around — paying off a six-figure debt and housing loan at the age of 34, finding love, mending family relationship.
+In my FREE ebook, I talk about how I used a classic success formula and four strategies to turn my life around — paying off a six-figure debt and housing loan at the age of 34, finding love, mending family relationship.
 If you truly want to achieve a lot more, experience lasting happiness, and lead a purposeful life, get your FREE copy of the ebook by scrolling down to the sign up box below, and enter your email address: